webmasterjunkie/partnerizeapi/README.md

-# partnerize-api
+# Partnerize API
-A python library for performing common Partnerize API tasks.
+This is a python package that can be used ti implement some commonly used [Partnerize API](https://api-docs.partnerize.com/) calls.